eclipse-californium/californium/demo-apps/cf-s3-proxy-server/README.md

 user_store = users.txt
 ```

 The data-section configures the S3-bucket the device data is forwarded to.
 It's also possible to host javascript- and css-files of the web application there using a `[web]` section, which defines the domain for that web resources.
 The management-section contains the file- or resource-names for the devices-definitions, the web-application-users and the web-application-configurations.
 It may also contain a S3 bucket definition.
 Without a S3 bucket definition in the management-section, the management files are read from the file-system instead of S3.
-Additionally the destination of the CoAP-2-HTTP cross proxy and the authentication credentials for that are provided in the management-section by the values of `http_forward` and `http_authentication`.
+Additionally a http forwarding destination of the CoAP-2-HTTP cross proxy and the authentication credentials for that are provided in the management-section by the values of `http_forward` and `http_authentication`, along with `http_device_identity_mode`, `http_response_filter`, and `http_service_name`.

 ```
 http_forward = https://<destination>
 http_authentication = Bearer <token>
-# or
+                    = Header <name>:<value>
+                    = PreBasic <username>:<password>
-http_authentication = <username>:<password>
+                    = <username>:<password>
+http_device_identity_mode = NONE|HEADLINE|QUERY_PARAMETER
+http_response_filter =  <regex response filter>
+http_service_name = <java http-forwarding service>
 ```

 If `auto-provisioning` is enabled and a domain contains `auto-provisioning` credentials, then you may enable replacing previous device credentials entries with new entries.
 Add therefore `devices_replaced = true`, but only for development.
 Don't use that in production!